celsiusnarhwal/snowflake/README.md

 ## HTTPS and Reverse Proxies

 As mentioned at the top of the README, Snowflake must be served over HTTPS.
-If you're serving Snowflake behind a reverse proxy and connecting to the reverse proxy over HTTPS, you will almost certainly need to configure [Uvicorn](https://uvicorn.org) — which Snowflake uses under the hood — to trust the IP of your reverse proxy.
+If you're serving Snowflake behind a reverse proxy and connecting to the reverse proxy over HTTPS, you will likely need to configure [Uvicorn](https://uvicorn.org) — which Snowflake uses under the hood — to trust the IP address of your reverse proxy.
-You can do this by setting the `UVICORN_FORWARDED_ALLOW_IPS` environment variable to either:
+You can do this by setting the `UVICORN_FORWARDED_ALLOW_IPS` environment to a comma-separated list of IP addresses or networks, at least one of which must match the IP of your reverse proxy.

-- The IPv4 or IPv6 address of your reverse proxy as seen by Snowflake (e.g., `172.17.0.2` or `fd12:3456:789a::2`)
-- An IPv4 or IPv6 network containing the IP address of your reverse proxy as seen by Snowflake (e.g., `172.17.0.0/16` or `fd12:3456:789a::/64`)
-- A comma-separated list of such IPv4 or IPv6 addresses or networks

 You can also set it to `*` to trust all IP addresses, but this is generally not recommended.

 For more information, see [Uvicorn's documentation](https://www.uvicorn.org/deployment/#proxies-and-forwarded-headers).